COVID-19 Updates: FIDM announces a broad expansion of on-campus learning and activities by this fall 2021. Learn more.

 In this intermediate digital graphics course using Adobe Photoshop, students learn how to use the programs tools, layers, and palettes to enhance and manipulate photo composites and original art into conceptual designs.
 Prerequisites: TECH 1100, VCOM 2180

 Students will explore the future of merchandising and key innovations in the visual environment.
 Interpreting marketing promotions visually through window displays, in-store installations at various levels, store outposts, graphics and other collateral elements.
-Students will research costs of elements, prepare budgets, ensure ease of installation and create different roll-out packages for various types of businesses based on store yearly volumes, sizes, locations, and staffing capabilities.
+Students research costs of elements, prepare budgets, ensure ease of installation and create different roll-out packages for various types of businesses based on store yearly volumes, sizes, locations, and staffing capabilities.
 Prerequisites: VCOM 2020

 An introduction to the crafts of visual presentation.
 Students receive hands-on experience in working with the tools and materials used to produce merchandise presentations and window displays.
 Standards of excellent craftsmanship are stressed as students design and install portfolio-quality visual presentations.
 Includes a three (3) hour lab.